ruslanmv/ruslanmv.github.io/_posts/2025-07-07-hello-watsonx-orchestrate.md

 This would show you which agents are available for testing

-3. Testing Each of Your Agents
+**4. Testing Each of Your Agents**
 For your specific project, test each agent individually:

-### Test the Greeting Agent:
+### Test the Greeting Agent

 Select greeting_agent in the chat interface

 Type: "hello"
 Expected response: "Hello!
 I am the Greeting Agent."